In Jaffa, what started in recent weeks as protests against Israel’s housing policies has now grown in solidarity with Gaza and Sheikh Jarrah.

 The sense of anxiety toward the new neighbors — the rabbis and the institutions — has justification: Mali once worked at Ateret Cohanim, an organization that seeks to purchase properties and push out Arabs from neighborhoods in East Jerusalem.
 During a post-prayer demonstration two weeks ago on one of Jaffa’s main thoroughfares, Yefet Street, the loudspeakers blared with mentions of the East Jerusalem neighborhoods of Silwan, which is facing mounting pressure from Mali’s former group, and Sheikh Jarrah, which has become a symbol of Palestinian resistance.

-The process of gentrification and urban settlement can be separate but connected, urban anthropologist Daniel Monterescu tells Newlines.
+The process of gentrification and urban settlement can be separate but connected, urban anthropologist Daniel Monterescu told New Lines.
 “You can trace an economic trajectory of gentrification from the 1960s,” he explains, but settlement from the national religious community “would not have happened without economic gentrification.”

 Whether it’s a yuppie from north Tel Aviv, or a hilltop youth, the economic impact on Palestinians is the same.
 But the national religious community “comes with a different approach.”